-"Why is your line pink?”
+“Why are you using pink fishing line?”
 I joked to a fishing buddy years ago.

-“It used to be red; I never would have picked pink braid!” he snapped back quickly.
+“It used to be red fishing line; I never would have picked pink braid!” he snapped back quickly.

 The truth is, he isn’t the only angler to experience “faded-braid syndrome” over the past decade.
-Symptoms include seeing a dramatic change in polyethylene line (spun from strands of Dyneema or Spectra), with reds turning to pinks, yellows reverting to whites, and dark greens waning to lime.
+Symptoms include seeing a dramatic change in polyethylene line (spun from strands of Dyneema or Spectra), with red turning to pink, yellow fishing line reverting to white, and dark green fishing line waning to lime.

 Since anglers discovered the fading, line companies have been proactive, spurred by anglers’ buying habits.
-New, different proprietary techniques are now used by manufacturers to get as much lasting color out of their line as possible.
+New, different proprietary techniques are now used by colored fishing line manufacturers to get as much lasting color out of their fishing line as possible.

-No single color of braided line has ever proved to cause fish to bite more readily, but that shouldn’t preclude fishermen from being mindful when selecting line.
-For this column, we’re not accounting for any other features involved in today’s braids — just color.
-Consider these factors the next time you’re among a polychromatic smorgasbord of lines.
+So what’s the best braided fishing line color for saltwater?
+And does the color of fishing line matter?
+The truth is, no single color of braided line has ever proved to cause fish to bite more readily, but that shouldn’t preclude fishermen from being mindful when selecting line.
+For this column, we’re not accounting for any other features involved in today’s braided fishing line — just color.
+Consider these factors the next time you’re among a polychromatic smorgasbord of colored fishing lines.

 Coat of Armor